mengwanguc/ReedSolomonEC/README.md

 - All available Python scripts are contained within the `scripts/` directory
 - `gen_slec.py`:
   - Generates SLEC throughput according to the `MAX_VALUE` constants specified in the configuration file.
+- `gen_mlec.py`:
+  - Generates MLEC throughput according to the `MAX_VALUE` constants specified in the configuration file.
 - `gen_lrc.py`:
   - Generates LRC throughput according to the `MAX_VALUE` constants specified in the configuration file.
 - `heatmap.py`:
+  - Generates a heatmap of SLEC or MLEC throughput performance.
+- `cores_heatmap.py`:
+  - Generates a heatmap of the number of cores required to achieve 600 Gbps throughput performance for SLEC or MLEC.
+- `lrc_heatmap.py`:
+  - Generates a heatmap of LRC throughput performance.
+- `lrc_cores_heatmap.py`:
-  - Generates a heatmap of throughput performance for SLEC, MLEC, and .
+  - Generates a heatmap of the number of cores required to achieve 600 Gbps throughput performance for LRC.
-  - This script uses experiment results in file ???.log to reproduce Figure 11 "Encoding throughput for various (k+p)" in the MLEC paper.
+- `convert_image.py`:
+  - Simple script that converts an EPS image to a PNG image for easier viewing.
+  - `IMAGE_PATH` variable in script defines input EPS image path.
+  - `IMAGE_OUT` variable in script defines output PNG image path.
+- `mod_data.py`:
+  - Simple script that converts a CSV file to a DAT file.
+  - `INPUT_PATH` variable in script defines input CSV file path.
+  - `OUTPUT_PATH` variable in script defines output DAT file path.
+- `cache_test.py`:
+  - Test script for measuring and summarizing cache and throughput performance.
 - `compare_tools.py`:
   - Compares the throughput performance of the ISA-L erasure coding tool to that of the Java Reed-Solomon erasure coding tool.
   - Works with different erasure coding types.
-- `cache_test.py`:
-  - Test script for measuring and summarizing cache and throughput performance.
 - `reconstruct_figure.py`:
   - Reconstructs figure 1 from the ECWide paper.
   - Requires the correct throughput input.

 ## Back-End Files